 Aliases allow a string to be substituted for a word when it is used as the first word of a simple command.
-The shell maintains a list of aliases that may be set and unset with the alias and unalias builtin commands

-(see SHELL BUILTIN COMMANDS below).
-The first word of each command, if unquoted, is checked to see if it has an alias.
+The shell maintains a list of aliases that may be set and unset with the alias and unalias builtin commands (see SHELL BUILTIN COMMANDS below).
+The first word of each simple command, if unquoted, is checked to see if it has an alias.
 If so, that word is replaced by the text of the alias.
-The alias name and the replacement text may contain any valid shell input, including the metacharacters listed above, with the exception that the alias name may not contain =.
+The characters /, \$, ', and = and any of the shell metacharacters or quoting characters listed above may not appear in an alias name.
+The replacement text may contain any valid shell input, including shell metacharacters.
 The first word of the replacement text is tested for aliases, but a word that is identical to an alias being expanded is not expanded a second time.
 This means that one may alias ls to ls -F, for instance, and bash does not try to recursively expand the replacement text.
 If the last character of the alias value is a blank, then the next command word following the alias is also checked for alias expansion.